wdanilo/luna-rfcs/text/0000-luna-build.md

 - `build-artefacts`: A list of build artefacts from the project.
 This may include artefacts such as `library`, `executable` and `test-suite`.
 Each of these may contain a selection of the following sub-fields:
+  + `name`: The name of the build artefact.
+  + `exposed-modules`: The modules exposed by the library.
+Only valid for libraries.
+  + `main-function`: The file in which to find for a main function.
+Only specified for executables or test-suites.
+  + `type`: Specifies the kind of test-suite to run (e.g. `exitcode-stdio`).
+    Only valid for test suites.
   + `source-dirs`: Source directories to search for this build artefact's sources.
   + `dependencies`: A list of dependencies, specifying both package/tool name